 15% free customization scope (equivalent to 5-analyst working days)

 If you need specific market information, which is not currently within the scope of the report, we will provide it to you as a part of customization

 This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research, Inc. has segmented global teleradiology services market report on the basis of type, modality, and region:
+For this study, Grand View Research, Inc. has segmented the global teleradiology services market report based on type, modality, and region: